agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 these problems is to guess the solution's form and then verify it, such as for an integral where the solution can be verified by taking its derivative.

-These problems---where generating the solution is hard but verifying it is easy---are where large language models excel.
-Think of editing a paragraph.
-It is hard to write down five different version, it would take me probably 2-3 minutes each and I'd be exhausted at the end.
-But I can read one of the paragraphs in about 10 seconds and judge if it is good and correct.
-Editing is hard but verifying the edit is easy, the perfect place to use an LLM!
+Large language models are particularly useful for exactly these types of
+tasks: _where generating a solution is hard, but verifying it is easy_.
+Editing a paragraph is a prime example of this kind of task since writing multiple versions is time-consuming, whereas verifying the quality of a single paragraph can be done quickly.